Alcohol Can Disrupt Gene Expression

 Tips for Drinking Alcohol on the Carnivore Diet

 - Don’t have the all-or-nothing approach.
-It’s ok if you can’t follow all the rules at first.
-You need to learn how to minimize and avoid non-Carnivore foods and drinks.
+It is ok if you can’t follow all the rules at first.
+You need to learn how to minimize and avoid non-Carnivore foods and drinks gradually.

 - If you like to drink once in a while, do it, but don’t make it a habit, as it takes three weeks for your body to recover.
 If you want to drink alcohol, do it rarely.